Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Scaling limits of coalescent-walk processes

 Now fix a rational $\eps>0$ and an open interval with rational endpoints $(\bm a,\bm b)$ on which $\widetilde{\conti Z}(t)>\eps$.
 Note that the interval $(\bm a,\bm b)$ depends on $\widetilde{\conti Z}(t)$.
 By almost sure convergence, there is $N_0$ such that for $n\geq N_0$, $\overline{\conti Z}^{(u)}_n>\eps/2$ on $(\bm a,\bm b)$.
 On the interval $(\bm a+1/n,\bm b)$, the process $\overline{\conti Z}^{(u)}_n - \overline{\conti Y}_n$ is constant by construction of the coalescent-walk process (see \cref{sect: bij_walk_coal}).
 Hence the limit $\widetilde{\conti Z} - \conti Y$ is constant too on $(\bm a,\bm b)$ almost surely.
 We have shown that almost surely $\widetilde{\conti Z} - \conti Y$ is locally constant on $\{t>u:\widetilde{\conti Z}(t)>\eps\}$.
 This translates into the following almost sure equality:

-The stochastic integrals are well-defined: on the left-hand side by considering the canonical filtration of $\widetilde {\conti Z}$, on the right-hand side by considering $(\mathcal G_t)_t$.
+The stochastic integrals are well defined: on the left-hand side by considering the canonical filtration of $\widetilde {\conti Z}$, on the right-hand side by considering $(\mathcal G_t)_t$.
 The same can be done for negative values, leading to

-By stochastic dominated convergence theorem, one can take the limit as $\eps\to 0$, \cite[Thm.
-IV.2.12]{revuz2013continuous}, and obtain
+By stochastic dominated convergence theorem, one can take the limit as $\eps\to 0$, \cite[Theorem IV.2.12]{revuz2013continuous}, and obtain